 However, some things can only be done in certain places and you can’t really book them from Maafushi.
-For example, swimming with whale sharks can be done in Ari Atoll and it is too far from Maafushi.
+For example, swimming with whale sharks can be done on Ari Atoll which is too far from Maafushi.
 You may find an operator offering a day tour but since it is far, probably they won’t offer it every day and it also depends on the weather.

-When traveling to the Maldives on a budget, there are other activities, like going to a sandbank, snorkeling, etc., that are common to all islands.
+When travelling to the Maldives on a budget, there are other activities, like going to a sandbank, snorkelling, etc., that are common to all islands.
 Those are better to book from Maafushi if you stay there, as it will probably be cheaper than booking them from other islands.

 5. Use of cash/card

-Don’t forget to change your currency to US dollars before traveling to the Maldives.
+Don’t forget to change your currency to US dollars before travelling to the Maldives.

 US dollars are widely used in all the Maldives.
 For everything you need to pay (hotels, day trips, food, snacks, whatever you can think of) they accept the local Maldivian Rufiyaa and US dollars.